salmer/CppDeveloperRoadmap/English/Grades/Overview.md

 # :chart_with_upwards_trend: Developers grading

-> Grading - it's an approach to classify developers by their set of skills and experience.
-By means of grading it's possible to understand how to differentiate tasks difficulty with an expected set of skills to deal with it.
+> Grading is an approach to classify developers based on their skills and experience.
+Through grading, it is possible to understand how to differentiate the difficulty of tasks and the expected set of skills required to handle them.

-Nowadays, you can meet the following common grading approach.
-It is possible to mark the following levels:
+Nowadays, you can encounter the following common grading approach.
+The following levels can be marked:
 - Junior;
 - Middle;
 - Senior.

-Each company has its own vision of developers grading and a set of skills/responsibilities declared for different levels.
-It's really simple to meet the following case: you will be promoted as a senior in a first company, but if you go to another one you will be assessed as a middle.
-Despite all, it's possible to introduce common expectations for each level.
-We will use a simplified approach declared before to describe each grade.
+Each company has its own vision of developer grading and a set of skills and responsibilities declared for different levels.
+It's common to encounter the following situation: you may be promoted to a senior role in one company, but in another company you might be assessed as a mid-level developer.
+Despite this, it's possible to introduce common expectations for each level.
+We will use the simplified approach described previously to describe each grade.

 **Example:** You can check this website to get knowledge about leveling systems in different companies: [levels.fyi](https://www.levels.fyi/)
 ![](https://github.com/Salmer/CppDeveloperRoadmap/blob/main/Russian/Grades/Source/GradeTable.PNG?raw=true "GradeTable")